Password-authenticated key agreement: Augmented PAKE

-Augmented PAKE is a variation applicable to client/server scenarios, in which the server does not store password-equivalent data.
+Augmented PAKE is a variation more applicable to client-server scenarios, in which the server does not store password-equivalent data.
 This means that an attacker that stole the server data still cannot masquerade as the client unless they first perform a brute force search for the password.

 Some augmented PAKE systems use an oblivious pseudorandom function to mix the user's secret password with the server's secret salt value, so that the user never learns the server's secret salt value and the server never learns the user's password (or password-equivalent value) or the final key.